-On my last trip to New York, I spent hours (and hours and hours) at The MET walking around in awe at all the incredible artifacts that seemed to appear at every turn.
+On my last trip to New York, I spent hours (and hours and hours) at The Met walking around in awe at all the incredible artifacts that seemed to appear at every turn.
 The only place I've seen anything comparable is at the Louvre or the British Museum.
-The one thing I found different from both of these museums however, was the unique and fascinating pieces that were in The MET's Egyptian exhibits.
+One thing I found different from both of these museums, however, was the unique and fascinating pieces that were in The Met's Egyptian exhibits.

-Don't get me wrong, the Louvre and the British Museum have incredible collections, but often the big pieces are all that is displayed for maximum impact (or at least all that I notice), and I never remember seeing any painted details, jewellery, adornments, or intricate sculptures.
-These smaller detailed pieces are what The MET seemed to have in droves.
+Don't get me wrong, the Louvre and the British Museum have incredible collections, but they are largely big pieces displayed for maximum impact, and seeing painted details, jewellery, adornments, or intricate sculptures is rare.
+These stunning, smaller detailed pieces are what The Met seemed to have in droves.

 I snapped some shots of some of the pieces that I found the most fascinating — things that I had never seen anywhere else — and thought I'd share them with you!

-I love this shot, because in the background you see jewellery and incredible blue masks that I had never seen before, and to top it all off, this sassy statue of an nude Egyptian woman was absoloutly stunning and just full of so much personality!
+I love this shot because in the background you see jewellery and incredible blue masks, and to top it all off, this sassy statue of a nude Egyptian woman was absolutely stunning and just full of so much personality!

 Location: The main branch of The Met in New York City — The Met Fifth Avenue — is located on (you guessed it) Fifth Avenue.
 It backs onto Central Park and covers more than 2 million square feet!